lokesh/lokesh-dhakar/src/places.md

 # Brainstorming

-- Look into foursquare api category
+- allow clicking category in venue listing to set it as active cat filter

+- Categories
+-- Get Foursquare cat hierarchy: https://api.foursquare.com/v2/venues/categories?v=20140620
+-- Update to reflect the hiearchy I'd like to use. aka, create coffee shops at top-level

+coffee shops
+restaurants
+bars
+bike shops
+airports
+offices
+homes
+parks
+grocery stores
+retail shop

+4sq top level cats
+- Arts & Entertainment
+- College & University
+- Event
+- Food
+- Nightlife Spot
+- Outdoors & Recreation
+- Professional & Other Places
-- Show category stats
+- Residence
+- Shop & Service
+- Travel & Transporation

-- Shorten and/or merge category names?
+-- Shorten and/or merge category names?
+-- Review categoies - merge Cafe and coffee shop? aggregate restaurants.
+Multiple categories?
+Check 4sq data.

+- Show top 3 categories by year?

+- Loader

 - Add first Boolean in data to indicate first check-in.
 In month and year groupings, the venues should display a tag and at the top of the list we can indicate the count of new spots.
-- Group by quarter
 - Add custom notes? or should these happen in app
-- Review categoies - merge Cafe and coffee shop? aggregate restaurants.
-Multiple categories?
-Check 4sq data.
 - Improve hover style
-- In year view, show empty year slots

 Map
 - Monospaced, with location in ascii rectangles on a map?